-Sansa Stark has this sentiment towards Prince Joffrey Baratheon in-universe, refusing to see him for the bully and Dirty Coward he is... until he gets crowned king and orders her father's execution on false charges of treason and makes her watch, and then states he's going to rape her once she starts menstruating, and then also has her beaten when her eldest brother Robb causes Joffrey's armies no end of grief.
+Sansa Stark has this sentiment towards Prince Joffrey Baratheon in-universe in Season 1, refusing to see him for the bully and Dirty Coward he is because she is in love with him... until he gets crowned king and orders her father's execution on false charges of treason and makes her watch, and then states he's going to rape her once she starts menstruating, and then also has her beaten when her eldest brother Robb causes Joffrey's armies no end of grief.
 She is summarily broken of this illusion.

 Dr. Gregory Housedoes have a decent Freudian Excuse and is a genuinely skilled doctor.
 But people go to insane lengths to excuse the crap he's put his subordinates and friends through, and portray the others as horrible jerks to poor little saint House.
 In example, when Cuddy broke up with him for apparently good, House completely trashed her living room... and people blamed Cuddy for it!